AloysiusAmbe/Sorting-Visualizer/README.md

 # Sorting-Visualizer

-Visualizes various sorting algorithms in a gui.
+Various sorting algorithms are visualized in a GUI.
-Algorithms include - bubble sort, merge sort, quick sort, selection sort, insertion sort, and heap sort.
+Visualized algorithms include - bubble sort, merge sort, quick sort, selection sort, insertion sort, and heap sort.

 The source code can be downloaded by using: git init